KhanitthaLyn/KhanitthaLyn/README.md

 🌍 Preparing to move to Germany in 2026.

-🌱 Currently learning **Java, Spring Boot, OAuth2, JWT, Spring AI, Chatbot and AI Automation**.
+🌱 Learning Java & Spring Boot with a focus on secure backend development (OAuth2, JWT).
+Also exploring Spring AI for future automation and integration projects.
 🔜 Next step: diving into **Microservices architecture** with Spring Cloud, Docker, and messaging systems.

 🚀 Started with front-end projects for learning, now fully focused on Java Backend & API Integration — aiming to expand into AI Automation built on backend systems in the future.